 The FAQ page

 As there were new products being introduced, the CS team were getting swamped with calls and were struggling to expand their team quickly enough.
-I also set up a poll on HotJar, asking if there was enough information on each product page and users responded with things that could be resolved easily.

 Additional details section across all product pages